JayaWikrama/TesserGram/README.md

 - The `$<BUILD_INTERFACE:${CMAKE_CURRENT_SOURCE_DIR}/external/TesserGram/include>` command adds a reference to the header file location of the TesserGram Library.
 This ensures that during the build process, CMake can locate the TesserGram headers correctly.

-- The `add_dependencies(${PROJECT_NAME} TesserGram-lib)` command specifies that the TesserGram Library must be built before the main application.
+- The `add_dependencies(${PROJECT_NAME} tessergram-lib)` command specifies that the TesserGram Library must be built before the main application.
 This ensures that the TesserGram Library is compiled before the main project depends on it.

-- The `target_link_libraries(${PROJECT_NAME} PRIVATE TesserGram-lib)` command links the TesserGram Library to the main application as private libraries.
+- The `target_link_libraries(${PROJECT_NAME} PRIVATE tessergram-lib)` command links the TesserGram Library to the main application as private libraries.
 This means that these libraries are used internally by the main project.

 - The `add_subdirectory(external/TesserGram EXCLUDE_FROM_ALL)` command adds the external/TesserGram directory as part of the main project.
 The EXCLUDE_FROM_ALL option prevents CMake from building this subdirectory by default unless explicitly requested.